jirib/notes/README.md

 ##### acls / permissions

-*TODO*: this part is under construction!!!
+:construction: this part is under construction!!!

 couple of things influence what an initiator can do/see: